Th0dium/Time-locked-wallet/README.md

   - Create Vault tab: enter amount (SOL), unlock time (UTC‑first controls), receiver pubkey, and optional authority/rights
   - Admin tab: list vaults for which your wallet is authority; update receiver or unlock time (if rights allow)
   - Withdraw tab: list vaults where you are receiver; withdraw after unlock
+  - After withdrawal, the creator can delete the vault (close_vault) to reclaim rent from the "Vaults Created" list

 ---